+Disciplinary Appeals

-Disciplinary Appeals: If a student objects to the application of the disciplinary code to her behavior, she/he may discuss it with the staff member who has observed the behavior.
-They may request a conference with the Assistant Principal.
-If this is not satisfactory, they may then request a conference with the Principal, whose decision will be final.
+If a student objects to the application of the disciplinary code to her behavior, she/he may discuss it with the staff member who has observed the behavior at a convenient time for both parties after school.
+They may request a conference with the Dean of Students or Assistant Principal.
+If this is not satisfactory, they may then request a conference with the Principal, whose decision will be final

-Parent and Guardian Responsibility: It is expected that parents and families conduct themselves in accordance with the school's mission and values.
-Cardinal Mooney reserves the right to dismiss a student if, as determined by administration or Board of Directors, his/her parent/guardian violates our policy due to harassing behavior or disrespectful conduct directed toward any faculty, staff, students, administrators, or board members.
+Parent and Guardian Responsibility

+It is expected that parents and families conduct themselves in accordance with the school's mission and values.
+Cardinal Mooney reserves the right to dismiss a student if, as determined by administration or Board of Directors, his/her parent/guardian(s) or family member(s) acts in a way that is opposite of our values and mission.
+Harassing behavior or disrespectful conduct directed toward any faculty, staff, students, administrators, or board members could be grounds for student expulsion.
+This includes poor conduct of parents and family members at school sponsored events away from Cardinal Mooney.